Heidegger Gesamtausgabe

 Heidegger Gesamtausgabe (GA) is the title of the collected writings of German philosopher Martin Heidegger (1889–1976), published by Vittorio Klostermann.

 Etymology

 Gesamtausgabe is the German word for 'complete edition', used in this case as 'collected works'.

 History

 The Gesamtausgabe was begun during Martin Heidegger's lifetime.
 Publication commenced in the year 1975.

 Heidegger on the Gesamtausgabe

 Martin Heidegger stipulated the order of publication.
 Shortly before his death, Heidegger wrote: "In this way, the complete edition is intended to guide people to take up the question, to ask questions and, above all, to ask more questioning questions".
 (Die Gesamtausgabe soll dadurch anleiten, die Frage aufzunehmen, mitzufragen und vor allem dann fragender zu fragen).

 Heidegger had planned to write a lengthy introduction to his collected writings (Gesamtausgabe).
-He called his last project: Legacy of the Being Question (Vermächtnis der Seinsfrage).
-The date on this project is between 1973 and 1975, but it was not completed due to his failing health.
+He called his last project "Legacy of the Being Question (Vermächtnis der Seinsfrage)".
+This project is dated between 1973 and 1975, but it was not completed due to Heidegger's failing health near the end of his life.
 Three documents have been published as part of this project.